 Alternatives to Pressure Adjustments

-- Adjusting the pressure on the presser foot does not always solve the problem.
-An Even Feed Foot or a Walking foot is your next line of defense to make layers of fabric feed evenly under the presser foot.
+Adjusting the pressure on the presser foot does not always solve the problem.
+A walking foot (also called an even feed foot) is your next line of defense to make layers of fabric feed evenly under the presser foot.